A Perturbed DCA for Computing d-Stationary Points of Nonsmooth DC Programs: A Perturbed DCA for Computing d-Stationary Points of the DC Program

 Next, we prove the second claim.
 Since $\psi_i$ are affine functions, for all $i\in \mc I$, \(\psi_i(\cdot) = \langle a_i, \cdot\rangle + b_i\) for some $a_i\in\mb R^n$ and $b_i\in\mb R$ with \(\nabla \psi_i(x) = a_i\) for all $x\in\mb R^n$.
 If \(\mathcal{S}(\hat{x})\) is a singleton, we have that $a_i = a_j$ for any \(i,j \in \mathcal{M}(\hat{x})\).
 Moreover, since \(\psi_i(\hat{x}) = \psi_j(\hat{x})\) for all \(i,j \in \mathcal{M}(\hat{x})\), we have $b_i = b_j$.
 Since $\psi_i$ are distinct, we know that \(\mathcal{M}(\hat{x})\) is a singleton almost surely. \end{proof}

 Based on Proposition \ref{prop:singleton_almost_surely}, we propose a perturbed difference-of-convex algorithm for solving problem~\eqref{eq:dc_general} in Algorithm~\ref{alg:pDCA}.

-\begin{remark} In contrast to Algoirthm \ref{alg:Pang}, which at each iteration $k$ requires solving multiple subproblems for all indices in the $\epsilon$-active index set $\mathcal{M}_\epsilon(x^k)$ and selecting the best candidate in terms of the ``proximal objective value'', the proposed pDCA in Algorithm~\ref{alg:pDCA} only solves a single subproblem at each iteration.
-This substantially reduces the per-iteration computational cost, making the pDCA scalable for solving large-scale nonsmooth DC programs.
-Although we need to check whether $\mathcal{S}(\hat{x}^k)$ is a singleton in \textbf{Step 1}, we usually only need to perturb once for every iteration $k$ due to Proposition \ref{prop:singleton_almost_surely}. \end{remark}
+\begin{remark} In contrast to Algorithm~\ref{alg:Pang}, which at each iteration $k$ requires solving multiple subproblems for all indices in the $\epsilon$-active index set $\mathcal{M}_\epsilon(x^k)$ and selecting the best candidate in terms of the ``proximal objective value'', the proposed perturbed DCA in Algorithm~\ref{alg:pDCA} only solves a single subproblem at each iteration.
+This substantially reduces the per-iteration computational cost, making the perturbed DCA scalable for solving large-scale nonsmooth DC programs. {We also emphasize that the random perturbation in perturbed DCA plays a different role from randomly drawing an index from an $\mathcal{M}_\epsilon(x^k)$, e.g., in \cite[Sec.~5.2]{pang2017computing} and \cite[Alg.~2]{van2019non}.
+Random index selection requires that the relevant relaxed active set be constructed or maintained.
+It is expensive when $\mathcal{M}_\epsilon(x^k)$ (or $\mathcal{M}(x^k)$) is large.
+By contrast, perturbed DCA randomly samples a nearby point at which the active-gradient set is a singleton without constructing or maintaining any relaxed active sets.} \end{remark}

+{ \begin{remark} Although Algorithm~\ref{alg:pDCA} randomly selects an index \(i_k\in\mathcal M(\hat{x}^k)\) in \textbf{Step 2}, Proposition~\ref{prop:singleton_almost_surely} implies that \(\mathcal S(\hat{x}^k)\) is a singleton almost surely.
+Hence, all active indices at \(\hat{x}^k\) yield the same gradient almost surely, and \(g^k\) is the unique active gradient.
+In particular, no resampling of the perturbation is needed. \end{remark}}